kissChriss/weather_graph/README.md

 * [new.py](https://github.com/kissChriss/weather_graph/blob/master/new.csv)

-The temporary file which help for creating graphs.
+The temporary file which helps for creating graphs.